 - iii.
 Establishment of Long-Term Goals (ESEA section 1111(c)(4)(A)): - a.
 Academic Achievement.
-(ESEA section 1111(c)(4)(A)(i)(I)(aa)) - a.
+(ESEA section 1111(c)(4)(A)(i)(I)(aa)) - 1.
 Describe the long-term goals for improved academic achievement, as measured by proficiency on the annual statewide reading/language arts and mathematics assessments, for all students and for each subgroup of students, including: (i) baseline data; (ii) the timeline for meeting the long-term goals, for which the term must be the same multi-year length of time for all students and for each subgroup of students in the State; and (iii) how the long-term goals are ambitious.

-The OPI has developed long-term goals for academic achievement that are both ambitious and attainable.
+The Montana OPI has developed long-term goals for academic achievement that are both ambitious and attainable.
 Montana currently administers the Smarter Balanced Assessment for Grades 3-8 and the ACT for Grade 11 to measure academic achievement.
-Montana used an empirical standard setting validation approach in developing proficiency levels for the ACT that resulted in needing a score of 19 or above on the ACT English Language Arts and a score of 22 or above on the ACT Mathematics to achieve proficiency.
+Montana is currently creating performance-level descriptors for the ACT as well as beginning a standards validation process to ensure that the ACT is a valid measure of content standards.
 The 2016-2017 test results will serve as the baseline data for the long-term goals.
-These goals are extended out for six school years to the 2024-2025 school year.
+These goals are extended out for six school years to the 2022-2023 school year.
 Interim goals for each year are shown in the table below for all subgroups of students.